SurfaceJS/surface/packages/web-router/readme.md

 ```

 ## Route Configuration

 Route configuration allow us to create routes in some ways.

 ### Synchronous

-Component impoted in synchronous way.
+Component imported in synchronous way.

 ```ts
 import type { RouteConfiguration } from "@surface/web-router";
 import HomeView                    from "./views/home-view";